CSchoel/shm/README.md

 Once you have installed OpenModelica, you can run simulations with the model as follows:

-1. Clone this repository with Git or download a [ZIP file of the current master branch](https://github.com/CSchoel/shm/archive/master.zip) and extract it with an archive manager of your choice.
+1. Clone this repository with Git or download a [ZIP file of the current main branch](https://github.com/CSchoel/shm/archive/main.zip) and extract it with an archive manager of your choice.
 2. Start OMEdit and open the folder `SHM` with "File" → "Load Library".
 3. Open the example of your choice (e.g. `SHM.SeidelThesis.Examples.FullModel.SeidelThesisFullExample`) with a double click and simulate it by clicking the simulate button and adjusting simulation parameters as desired.